 Small Closet Organization: Helpful Tips

-If you are wondering how to organize a small closet and you have not actually shopped for one of these organizational products yet prepare to be pretty overwhelmed.
+If you are wondering how to organize a small closet and you have not shopped for one of these organizational products yet prepare to be pretty overwhelmed.
 There is a lot to choose from these days.
-So much so that it can be tempting to stay away from what you actually need because you are drawn to something that looks really cool.
+So much so that it can be tempting to stay away from what you need because you are drawn to something that looks cool.
 This is why you should have a plan long before you get started.
-You can alter it as you discover options that are available, but having a plan will at least keep you on track.
+You can alter it as you discover available options, but having a plan will at least keep you on track.
 You can also do a little research to see what is available at stores and online, and then you can decide what you need to move forward.

 - Fabric Bins – Whether you install shelves or just use the top shelf in your closet, fabric bins are the way to go.
 These cubes come in every color imaginable and are perfect for socks, tees, tanks, belts, mittens, scarves, hair accessories, and just about anything else you need to create a home for.
 They are even great for keeping odds and ends on dressers and desks organized.